Contents

 - You will see these options—Pending, Accepted, Converted, and Declined.

 While this is an alternative to sales orders in QuickBooks Online, it is, at the end of the day, a workaround bound to have limitations.
-Let’s look at the limitations of using estimates as sales orders:
+Let’s look at the limitations of using QuickBooks Estimates as sales orders:

 - Lack of inventory tracking: Creating estimates does not block inventory for the order created.
 While taking an order, inventory must be blocked for the units in the order so that another sales rep does not place the order on the same units.
 Taking orders for the same products twice will create problems during final delivery.

 - No order management features: Estimates are designed for quoting, not order management.
-They lack functionality like tracking partial shipments or managing delivery schedules.
+They lack QuickBooks Online sales order functionality like tracking partial shipments or managing delivery schedules.
 These features are essential for the sales rep to be on top of the timely delivery of his orders.

 - Confusion in workflow: Using estimates as QuickBooks Online sales orders can blur the lines between quoting and order management, leading to potential confusion in the sales process.